Poset Matrix Structure Via Partial Composition Operations: Partial composition operations of poset matrices

 Consider two input poset matrices $A_n$ and $B_m$ of size $n$ and $m$ respectively.
-These two input poset matrices are concatenated using the procedure known as the partial composition operation which is most often denoted as $\circ_i$ such that $A_n\circ_i B_m=C_{n+m-1}$ where $i\in\{1,...,n\}$ is considered the row and column index removed from $A_n$ and replaced by indices(labels) from $B_m.$ The output poset matrix $C_{n+m-1}$ of size $n+m-1$ resulting from the construction will have its entries determined based on the three types of partial composition operation which specifies the rules of filling up its entries indexed by pair of labels associated to $A_n$ and $B_m$ or vice versa.
-For the purpose of clarity, we introduce the following matrix which depicts in a general way the resulting matrix from the partial composition operation.
+These two input poset matrices are concatenated using the procedure known as the \textit{partial composition operation} which is most often denoted by $\circ_i$ such that $A_n\circ_i B_m=C_{n+m-1}$ where $i\in\{1,...,n\}$ is considered the row and column index removed from $A_n$ and replaced by indices(labels) from $B_m$ in this study.
+The output poset matrix $C_{n+m-1}$ of size $n+m-1$ resulting from the construction will have its entries determined by the three types of proposed partial composition operations in this study.
+For the purpose of clarity, we introduce the following matrix which depicts the output matrix from the partial composition operation.

 The matrix $C_{n+m-1}$ can also be viewed as follows:

 and

 where $U$ and $V$ are (0,1)-matrices of sizes $m\times (i-1)$ and $(n-i)\times m$, respectively.